JohnnyDeepD/Roboracer_Camera_Base/_posts/2025-12-22-Roboracer-lab2.md

 tried removing lidar noise but it does not solve the problem, and changing ttc time only makes more false positives.

+before moving on I decided to install keyboard teleop package first, as lab2 suggests.